zmacadam/DataStructures/README.md

 # DataStructures
-Progam 1 takes an "image" as input and outputs the total number of connected components and a count of the different sized components. "\*" indicates colored pixels, "." indicates blank pixel.
+Project 1 takes an "image" as input and outputs the total number of connected components and a count of the different sized components. "\*" indicates colored pixels, "." indicates blank pixel.
 Input:
 #number of images
 #dimensions of image